 0 — success1 — usage / configuration error (missing arguments, no reachable hosts)2 — SSH connection or authentication error3 — remote wrapper script returned non-zeroAny non-zero exit causes CloudStack to treat the operation as failed.

-sshkey field in --physical-network-extension-details — PEM key written to a temp file under /tmp/.cs-extnet-key-XXXXXX/, used with ssh -i.
+sshkey field in physical-network-extension-details — PEM key written to a temp file under /tmp/.cs-extnet-key-XXXXXX/, used with ssh -i.
 Preferred — the temp file is deleted on exit.password field — passed to sshpass(1) if available; sshpass must be installed on the management server.ensure-network-device)Before every network operation NetworkExtensionElement calls ensure-network-device on network-namespace.sh (locally, no SSH).
 This selects the KVM host for the network:

---current-details["host"] or --network-extension-details["host"]) and that host is still in the candidate list and still reachable, it is kept.CRC32(<routing-key>) mod len(hosts) where the routing key is vpc-id for VPC networks (ensuring all tiers land on the same host) or network-id for isolated networks.
-Hosts are probed in order starting at that index until one answers.{"host":"192.168.1.10","namespace":"cs-net-42"}CloudStack stores this as
+payload.current_details.host or network-extension-details.host) and that host is still in the candidate list and still reachable, it is kept.CRC32(<routing-key>) mod len(hosts) where the routing key is vpc_id for VPC networks (ensuring all tiers land on the same host) or network_id for isolated networks.
+Hosts are probed in order starting at that index until one answers.{"host":"192.168.1.10","namespace":"cs-net-42"}CloudStack stores this in

 CS_NET_SCRIPT_PATH=/custom/path/wrapper.sh network-namespace.sh implement-network ...